cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 ---
 layout: post
 author: thomas
-title:  Where should you use Behaviour Driven Development, BDD?
+title:  Where should you use Behaviour-Driven Development, BDD?
-date:   2016-07-06 00:00:00
+date:   2016-07-20 00:00:00
 nav: blog
 ---

-When I was at the <a href="http://europeantestingconference.eu/">European Testing Conference</a> 2016 in Bucharest, a colleague asked me about my thoughts on how they should use Behaviour Driven Development, BDD.
+When I was at the <a href="http://europeantestingconference.eu/">European Testing Conference</a> 2016 in Bucharest, a colleague asked me about my thoughts on how they should use Behaviour-Driven Development, BDD.
 I didn't get a good chance to elaborate on my view so I decided that I should write this instead.

 My first thought, before I heard how that team is using BDD today, was that as long as they have conversations